silvia-odwyer/xenon/README.md

 - Full customization of the editor's appearance and UI.
 - Dark mode
 - Mobile responsiveness
-- Move the official website to a component which will be rendered from the xq-alpha site.
+- Move the official website to a component which will be rendered from the xenon-alpha site.

 *Current State*: alpha